-Our windy weather is expected to turn freezing by next week with the increasing likelihood of a major Arctic outbreak hitting the Lower 48 states.
+Our windy weather will turn freezing by next week with the increasing likelihood of a major Arctic outbreak hitting the Lower 48 states.

-What's happening: The frigid air is associated with a lobe of the tropospheric polar vortex that is slated to break off from its Arctic origins and blast southward.
+What's happening: The frigid air is associated with a polar vortex event that is slated to break off from its Arctic origins and blast southward.

-- Lows might be in the mid-20s Monday morning before bouncing up to 40° — and then diving back down to the upper teens overnight and Tuesday morning.
+- Lows might be in the mid-20s Monday morning before bouncing up to 40 degrees — and then diving back down to the upper teens overnight and Tuesday morning.

 Between the lines: Forecasters are not anticipating precipitation with this storm, which is good news given Texas' recent experience with ice storms.

 No stories could be found

-Get a free daily digest of the most important news in your backyard with Axios San Antonio.
+Get a free daily digest of the most important news in your backyard with Axios Austin.